Why should I build a personal brand and share content on Recruiterly?

-If this is not your currently employer, this is easy to change: Go to “Settings” on the collapsible menu on your left and scroll down to “New Company / Branch Name” and select your correct employer.
+If this is not your current employer?
+This is easy to change: Go to “Settings” on the collapsible menu on your left and scroll down to “New Company / Branch Name”.
+And select your correct employer.

 No, you will have to be approved by either the community manager or another colleague in the community.
 See the blog post Recruiterly Explained: Social Community Tool

 - Public – Anyone on or off Recruiterly.
-Your post will only be shared on your recruiterly profile and to the social accounts you have connected and at the times and dates you have selected via the Social Scheduler Tool.
+Your post will only be shared on your recruiterly profile and to the social accounts, you have connected.
+And will be shared at the times and dates you have selected via the Social Scheduler Tool.

-Text: Share your own micro blog or industry update, the description of a candidate you are looking for or a job you are trying to fill that you need help with.
-Headline will be at the top of your post and the box underneath is for the body of the post.
+Text: Share your own microblog or industry update.
+The description of a candidate you are looking for.
+Or a job you are trying to fill that you need help with.
+The headline will be at the top of your post and the box underneath is for the body of the post.

-Link: This is an easy way to share an article, blog post, industry update, new project details – whatever you want to share with your network to help build your brand, just drop in the URL, click “Preview” to make sure you have the right article, then share!
+Link: This is an easy way to share an article, blog post, industry update, new project details.
+Whatever you want to share with your network to help build your brand, just drop in the URL.
+Then click “Preview” to make sure you have the right article, then share!

-Video: Similar as photos, you have two methods of uploading video, the box on your left is for you to upload from your computer or cloud drive.
+Video: Similar to photos, you have two methods of uploading a video.
+The boxes on your left is for you to upload from your computer or cloud drive.
 The box on the right is so you can upload the image via a URL.

 Feed Activity: Commenting, Likes, Tagging, Editing, Deleting & Sharing.

-This part should be fairly straight forward, you can comment, like or share on anyone’s post on Recruiterly…. be nice, be productive.
-If you made an error on a post you can edit or delete any activity on your feed by using the three dots menu in the top right hand corner of the box containing the post.
+This part should be fairly straight forward, you can comment, like or share on anyone’s post on Recruiterly.
+If you made an error on a post you can edit or delete any activity on your feed.
+Do this by using the three dots menu in the top right-hand corner of the box containing the post.